geode-sdk/docs/geometrydash/tags.md

 ## Delay

 In Geometry Dash, there are also delay tags to wait a certain amount of centiseconds (1/100 of a second) before more text appearing.
-To use this, follow the example below:
+Below is an example:

 ```
 Wait!<d040> You shouldn't go there<d500>.<d500>.<d500>.